-The quark is the elementary particles that combines with another quark and interacts through the strong interaction as color force to form hadrons like proton and neutron.
+The quark is the elementary particle that combines with another quark and interacts through the strong interaction as color force to form hadrons like proton and neutron.
 There are six species of quarks, generally referred to as flavors.
 They are up and down quarks, charm and strange quarks, top and bottom quarks.
 The quarks have color charges that causes the color force.
 The color charges are arbitrarily given names as red, blue and green.
 For example, inside a proton, the two up quarks and the down quark change colors by emitting a gluon, which mediates the strong color force between them.

 Frequently Asked Questionsedit